MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Parallel Connection
 """""""""""""""""""

-When the :ref:`swap mode <section_display_swap_double_parallel>` is not possible (the display panel is mapped on a fixed MCU memory address), the mode **single buffer** can be used.
+When the :ref:`swap policy <section_display_swap_double_parallel>` is not possible (the display panel is mapped on a fixed MCU memory address), the policy **single buffer** can be used.
-Like swap mode, this double buffering avoids flickering and inconsistent rendering: it is well suited to high quality animations.
+Like swap policy, this double buffering avoids flickering and inconsistent rendering: it is well suited to high quality animations.

 The *flush* step consists in copying the back buffer content to the frame buffer (often by using a DMA).